Identification and Verification

 - On average, 13% of all knowledge questions can be guessed by random individuals

 - PINs are often shared with family or just forgotten

 - Relying on PIN and knowledge questions has been the only option for ID&V – until now

 - Voice Biometrics ensures the highest level of security by verifying a unique characteristic – your customer voice print

-Voice biometrics can be used alone to provide a convenient method of authentication or as part of a two-factor authentication process, combined with something the customer “knows” (like a password or PIN) or “has” (like a caller ID) to provide an extra layer of security for sensitive information and financial transactions.
+Voice biometrics can be used alone to provide a convenient method of authentication or as part of a multi-factor authentication process, combined with something the customer “knows” (like a password or PIN) or “has” (like a caller ID) to provide an extra layer of security for sensitive information and financial transactions.